captn3m0/ideas/README.md

 tough.
 There should be a standard guide that documents common terms so as to avoid confusion between various games using different translations for common boardgaming terms.

+## Simple Firejail/Bubblewrap wrapper for AUR/NPM/pipx packages

+I trust packages in the distro far more than random dependencies.
+It would be nice to be able to run a command with a prefix so that:

+It only gets access to the files and directories mentioned on the command line.
+Maybe automatically do this at install time, to wrap it.

 ## Probe the Great Indian Firewall